 Final course grades will be curved as necessary, based on each student's total numeric score for all coursework at the end of the semester.
 Important: Completing the programming assignments is an essential part of the course.
 Therefore, we may fail any student who does not make a good-faith attempt on all course projects, regardless of the student's performance or scores on the other coursework.

 Projects must be submitted electronically following the instructions given in class.
 Projects may not be submitted by any other means (e.g., please do not email your projects to us).
 It is your responsibility to test your program and verify that it works properly before submitting.
 All projects are due at 11:59pm on the day indicated on the project assignment, according to the submission server's internal clock.
 Your project score will be for the last version of the project you submit.
+(Reading assignments are due by the start of class on the due date.)

 You have two late tokens that you can use during the semester.
 Using one late token allows you to submit one project up to 24 hours late with no penalty.
 You may also use your two late tokens together to submit one project up to 48 hours late with no penalty.
 Contact a TA if you need to check the status of your late tokens.
+Late tokens may not be used for reading assignments or test cases.
+Projects submited late without tokens, or with insufficient tokens, will receive a score of zero.

 The class includes a midterm and a final exam.
 Tentative dates for the exams will be posted on the class web site.
 The exact dates will be confirmed later.
 We will let you know the exact dates well in advance.

-All lectures in the class will be recorded.
+All course meetings in the class will be recorded.
 By participating in class, you consent to the recording.
 If you have objections to being recorded, please let the instructor know before class.
 Not participating in a recorded class will not affect your grade.
-The instructor will aim to post all recordings on Canvas, but cannot guarantee that all classes will be successfully recorded.
+The instructor will aim to post all recordings on Canvas, but we cannot guarantee that all classes will be successfully recorded.
 You may not share course videos outside this course.

 Please also contact the instructor to discuss any necessary accommodations.